DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/7-Upload-Successful.png)

-8. The newly created Intermediate CA will be listed as CAs.
+8. The newly created Intermediate CA will be listed as one of the Certificate Authority.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/8-IntCA-Listed.png)

-9. This will show up in the 'Certificate Authority' drop-down menu, while creating an OPCUA Template or a MQTT DataHub.
+9. The newly created CA will also show up in the 'Certificate Authority' drop-down menu, while creating the OPCUA Template or the MQTT Data Hub.
+If it is selected, this CA issues the application certificate for either an OPC UA or an MQTT application respectively.